-The School's Anti-bullying policy can be found on the School intranet and is available via the website and has been developed mindful of the government guidance Preventing and Tackling Bullying (July 2017).
+The School's Anti-bullying policy is available via the website and has been developed mindful of the government guidance Preventing and Tackling Bullying (July 2017).
 All School staff, pupils and parents must be aware that engaging in bullying behaviour or condoning or failing to challenge or report bullying would lead to the application of child protection procedures and in the case of a member of staff being complicit, or otherwise involved, in bullying behaviour, to the application of the procedure in Appendix 3 (Allegations of abuse) of this policy.

-If there is a concern that a child is at risk of serious harm from bullying behaviour, or that the cause or effect of the bullying is the significant impairment of health or development of a child (either alleged perpetrator or victim) the School's Child Protection Procedures will be followed; the police will be informed in cases of serious harm.
+If there is a concern that a child is at risk of serious harm from bullying behaviour, or that the cause or effect of the bullying is the significant impairment of health or development of a child (either alleged perpetrator or victim) the school's safeguarding procedures will be followed; the police will be informed in cases of serious harm.

-The School's Anti-bullying policy applies to bullying behaviour outside of the school of which the School becomes aware.
+The school's Anti-bullying policy applies to bullying behaviour outside of the school of which the school becomes aware.